water-sucks/nixos/README.md

   - ✅ `delete`
   - ✅ `diff`
 - ✅ `manual`
-- ➖ `option`
+- ✅ `option`
 - ✅ `repl`

 ### Roadmap

 - ❌ CLI completion
 - ❌ Documentation (via man pages)
-- ❌ Options search (a la https://search.nixos.org)
+- ✅ Options search (a la https://search.nixos.org)
 - ❌ Remote installation (a la [`nixos-anywhere`](https;//github.com/numtide/nixos-anywhere))
 - ❌ Remote application of configurations
 - ❌ Container management (Maybe?
 This is lower priority.)

-Check the [issues] page for more on this; this is just a high-level overview.
+Check the [issues](https://github.com/water-sucks/nixos/issues) page for more on this; this is just a high-level overview.

 ### Possible Future Commands